 Now what does Vernaccia mean in a country famous for Montepulciano, Sangiovese or the Chianti recipe?
 You wouldn’t be able to find the Nera (black/red variety) even on Wikipedia.
 Various types of Vernaccia Bianca are relatively more widespread, but from what Mosè Ambrosi, the absolute and undisputed head of the Fontezoppa operations told us, there are only about 75 hectars of Nera in the World and Fontezoppa owns 20 of them.
 Actually this is the reason I’m doing this in English: any amateur interested in such a wine is very likely to have good English knowledge; otherwise, Fontezoppa products are also available in Romania via VM Products Italy.

+Let’s begin with a little cultural excuse, because nasty things are to follow.
 Back to the Vernaccia, taking a look at its name starts to disclose its nature.
 Vernaccia means more or less local wine.
 The most probable origin of the name is vernaculum, the latin word which also gave us vernacular language, the (native) language in a certain place, as opposed to lingua franca, mutually understood by various populations.
 So Vernaccia is some kind of substratum wine, something known to be local in a certain region, as opposed to more recent, distinct grapes.
 I’ve found various stories about a white Vernaccia said to have been brought to Sardinia by the Phoenicians somewhere BC, but actual historical data only begin in the thirteenth century.
 Which is still very old.
 I don’t even believe the word is related to an individual grape, especially if we take into account the white varieties, but, since I’m not an expert, I’ll leave you with these already verbose considerations.

 By all means, Vernaccia Nera lives up to its etymology.
 The people at Fontezoppa managed to turn it into an upright, distinct wine, although available in more versions (most of the reds you can find on the site).
 I’ll spare you of the usual, specialized wine descriptions of whom I’m totally inept, and say Mrs. Vernaccia Nera can immediately create some intimacy with Romanian consumers, since it’s a strong (around 14,5 degrees, depending on the procedure) and wild wine, to a certain extent similar to the Feteascas and Cabernets we make in Valea Prahovei.